 Plan Your Western Mediterranean Cruise

 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
-You’ll find top ports, highlights, and simple tips that help keep your trip stress-free.
-If you have time before or after your cruise, Salerno Italy itself is worth exploring.
+You’ll also find top ports, highlights, and simple tips.
+These will help keep your trip stress-free, and also combine European coastal cities.
+Also with North Africal ports, featuring stops in Morocco and Tunsia alongside Spain, Italy and France.
 In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.

 Casablanca Port – Weather & Best Time to Visit